hbctraining/Training-modules/Accelerate_with_automation/lessons/arrays_in_slurm.md

 # Arrays in Slurm

-When I am working on large data sets my mind often drifts back to an old Simpsons episode.
+When we are working on large data sets our minds often drift back to an old Simpsons episode.
 Bart is in France and being taught to pick grapes.
 They show him a detailed technique and he does it successfully.
 Then they say:

 <p align = "center">